Working with Terrain

 Top Previous Next

-The Terrain object also allows a user to visualize and perform a viewshed analysis or determine the viewshed experienced over a period of time.
-When performing viewshed analyses with the Terrain object, a user has the ability to model any number of any type of observers (Spacecraft, GroundVehicle, or GroundStation objects) to create a single-observer viewshed or a combined viewshed that takes all objects visibility into account.
-If a GroundVehicle is used with the Terrain object, a user could set it to use waypoints or a heading and have it automatically follow the terrain elevation.
+The Terrain object also allows you to visualize and perform a viewshed analysis or determine the viewshed experienced over a period of time.
+When performing viewshed analyses with the Terrain object, you have the ability to model any number of any type of observers (Spacecraft, GroundVehicle, or GroundStation objects) to create a single-observer viewshed or a combined viewshed that takes all objects' visibility into account.
+If a GroundVehicle is used with the Terrain object, you could set it to use waypoints or a heading and have it automatically follow the terrain elevation.

 Terrain Visualzation using a PointGroup